 The preventive measures

-you need to take while traveling in East Asia depend
+you need to take while traveling in the Middle East

-this document in most areas of this region.
-However,
+document in most areas of this region.
+However, in

-health precautions similar to those that would apply
+observe health precautions similar to those that would

-travelers, can be caused by viruses, bacteria, or
+can be caused by viruses, bacteria, or parasites, which

 and parasites), fever (typhoid